Aaron Dennison and the Dennison Watch Case Co.Copyright © David Boettcher 2006 - 2017 all rights reserved.

 Dennison also made gold plated or gold filled watch cases.
 Gold-filled, also known as "rolled gold" or "rolled gold plate" is a composite material where thin layers of gold are bonded with heat and pressure to a core of base metal such as brass.
 The thickness of the gold plate determines how long the item will last in normal use before the base metal shows thorough, and is usually much thicker, and therefore longer wearing, than electro plated gold.
 Because these cases are not solid gold they are not hallmarked.

-NB: The three symbols of a radiant sun, crescent moon and a star were stamped on many Dennison cases, including cases made of nickel.
-They do not appear to indicate any specific type or grade of material, they seem to have been simply trademarks.
+A mark consisting of three symbols, a radiant sun, crescent moon and a star, was stamped on many Dennison cases, including cases made of nickel.
+This mark does not appear to indicate any specific type or grade of material, it seems to have been simply a trademark.

 Back to the top of the page.

 1917 Issued British Military Wristwatch

 Dennison screw cases

 Towards the end of the Great War the War Department began to issue wristwatches such as the one shown here.
 The "pheon" or broad arrow on the case back denotes it as War Department property.
 The watch has a screw back and bezel case made from nickel, and the movement was made by the Swiss ébauche manufacturer A Schild.
 You can see a picture of the movement on my Movements page.

 The substantial "screw back and bezel" case of the watch is made of nickel, and so it carries no hallmarks or sponsor's mark to show who made it, but the case has several very distinctive features; the milling that gives a grip when unscrewing the back and bezel, the flattened pumpkin shape of the crown, and the large diameter stem tube that is cut away at the back and front to allow the bezel and back to screw down.